Kassites: Kassite language

 The Kassite language has not been classified.
 The few extant sources consist of personal names, a few fragmented documents, and some technical terms related to horses and chariotry.
-What is known is that their language was not related to neither the Indo-European language group, nor to Semitic or other Afro-Asiatic languages.
+What is known is that their language was related to neither the Indo-European language group, nor to Semitic or other Afro-Asiatic languages.
 It is most likely to have been a language isolate, although some linguists have proposed a link to the Hurro-Urartian languages of the Armenian highlands and Upper Mesopotamia.

 It has been suggested that several Kassite leaders bore Indo-European names, and they might have had an Indo-European elite similar to the Mitanni.
 Over the centuries, however, the Kassites were absorbed into the Babylonian population.
 Eight among the last kings of the Kassite dynasty have Akkadian names.
 It has also been suggested that the first element in Kudur-Enlil's name is derived from Elamite but that is disputed.